autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 ## Limits in AEC Data Model API

-The AEC Data Model API has the limitation mentioned before applies for each query, but that's not the only limit in place.
+The AEC Data Model API limits mentioned before apply to each query, but that’s not the only limitation in place.

 The AEC Data Model API works with a point based system for limiting the queries.
 This is applied to individual queries and also to queries sent per minute from an APS app: